cs4224g/supplier/README.md

 cockroach init --insecure --host=192.168.51.3:26357
 ```

-Make sure the host IP address follows the one shown above as the DSN is hard coded into main.py

 ### Importing data into CockroachDB

 * To initialise the tables and database, ```cd scripts``` to get to the correct folder and run: